xsj1984/VistaDream/pipe/cfgs/INSTRUCT.md

   - This parameter controls the outpaint ratio of the image when constructing the global scaffold.
 A larger value will result in smoother scene boundaries, but it may also introduce distortion.
 A recommended range is between 0.3 and 0.6.

 - ```scene.traj```
-    - ```.n_sample```: This parameter controls the number of warp-and-inpaint iterations for A. The more iterations, the higher the scene integrity (fewer holes).
+    - ```.n_sample```: This parameter controls the number of warp-and-inpaint iterations.
+The more iterations, the higher the scene integrity (fewer holes).
 In most cases, a value of 10 is sufficient.
     - ```.far_percentage``` / ```.traj_forward_ratio``` / ```.traj_backward_ratio```
       - These parameters control the range of the camera's spiral trajectory (also the final scene) in ```ops/trajs```.
 Directly reconstruct a quite large scene might cause distortions.
       - ```far_percentage``` controls the scale of the trajectory range.
 For large-scale scenes (especially those involving the sky or large windows), we recommend reducing this value.
 An example is in [this issue](https://github.com/WHU-USI3DV/VistaDream/issues/3).